MicrosoftDocs/executable-docs/README.md

     title: 'Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Azure CLI'
     description: Learn how to quickly deploy a Kubernetes cluster and deploy an application in Azure Kubernetes Service (AKS) using Azure CLI. ms.topic: quickstart
-    ms.date: 04/09/2024
+    ms.date: 11/11/2021
     author: namanparikh
     ms.author: namanaprikh
     ms.custom: devx-track-azurecli, mode-api, innovation-engine, linux-related-content
     ---
     ```

-7. Ensure that the Exec Doc contains at least 1 code block

-8. Ensure every code block's type in the Exec Doc is taken from this list:

-    - azurecli
-    - bash
-    - terraform
-    - azure-cli-interactive
-    - azurecli-interactive
-    - console
-    - output
-    - json
-    - yaml
+4. Declare environment variables as they are being used in the Exec Doc.

     **Example:**

+    ***Test Section***

+    We are in the middle of the Exec Doc and we will now list the available regions for our Azure subscription.

     ```bash
-    az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
+    export REGION="eastus"
+    az account list-locations --query "[?name=='$REGION']"
     ```

-9. Declare environment variables as they are being used in the Exec Doc and add a random suffix at the end of variable(s) as needed.
+    >**Note:** Environment variables are dynamic values that store configuration settings, system paths, and other information that can be accessed throughout a doc.
+By using environment variables, you can separate configuration details from the code, making it easier to manage and deploy applications in an environment like Exec Docs. \
+    \
+    If you are converting an existing Azure Doc to an Exec Doc and the Azure Doc does not contain random suffixes for environment variables or environment variables at all, it is an Exec Doc writing best practice to add them.

+5. Add a random suffix at the end of _relevant_ environment variable(s).
+The example below shows how this would work when you are creating a resource group.

     **Example:**

-    ### Test Section

-    We are in the middle of the doc and we will now create a resource group on Azure.

     ```bash
-    export RANDOM_ID="$(openssl rand -hex 3)"
+    export RANDOM_SUFFIX=$(openssl rand -hex 3)
-    export MY_RESOURCE_GROUP_NAME="myAKSResourceGroup$RANDOM_ID"
+    export REGION="eastus"
-    az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
+    az group create --name "MyResourceGroup$RANDOM_SUFFIX" --location $REGION
     ```

-    >**Note:** A major component of Exec Docs is automated infrastructure deployment on the Cloud. \
+    >**Note:** A major component of Exec Docs is automated infrastructure deployment on the cloud.
+While testing the doc, if you do not update relevant environment variable names, the doc will fail when run more than once as the resource group or other resources will already exist from the previous runs. \
     \
-    While testing the doc, if you do not update relevant variable names, when it is run more than once it will fail as the resource group or other resources will already exist. \
-    \
-    Hence, it is important to add a random suffix to relevant variables like resource group names, VM names, etc. However, don't add one to variables like region, username, etc. whose values are constant.
+    Hence, it is important to add a random suffix to variables that are likely to be unique for each deployment, such as resource group names, VM names, and other resources that need to be uniquely identifiable.
+However, do not add a random suffix to variables that are constant or environment-specific, such as region, username, or configuration settings that do not change between deployments.

-    >**Note:** If you are converting an existing Azure Doc to an Exec Doc and the Azure Doc does not contain random suffixes for environment variables or environment variables at all, it is an Exec Doc writing best practice to add them.

-10. Add result block(s) below code block(s) whose output you you want Innovation Engine to verify.
-And ensure it has all the PII (Personal Identifiable Information) stricken out from it and replaced with x’s.
+6. Add result block(s) below code block(s) whose output you want Innovation Engine to verify.
+Ensure result block(s) have all the PII (Personally Identifiable Information) stricken out from them and replaced with x’s.

     **Example:**